 For the development of solar power plants, high quality ground measured solar radiation data is essential.

-A typical SRRA station consists of two towers of 1.5 m and 6 m tall each for measuring solar and meteorological parameters respectively.
-The 1.5 m tall tower houses a solar tracker equipped with Pyranometer, Pyranometer with shading disc and Pyrheliometer to measure global, diffuse and direct irradiance respectively.
-The 6 m tall tower houses instruments for measuring ambient temperature, relative humidity, atmospheric pressure, wind speed & direction, rain fall and a state of-the-art data acquisition system.
-The solar sensors are traceable to the World Radiometric Reference (WRR) and the meteorological sensors are traceable to World Meteorological Organization (WMO).
-Each SRRA station is totally powered by solar panels.
-A trigger switch is also installed at each SRRA station to track the cleaning status of the SRRA stations on a daily basis.
-Data is sampled every second and averaged over a minute and transmitted to the Central Receiving Station (CRS) established at NIWE through GPRS mode.
+A typical SRRA station consists of two towers of 1.5 m and 6 m tall.
+The 1.5 m tall tower is equipped with a solar tracker, one Pyrheliometer and two pyranometers (one with shading disc) to measure direct, global and diffuses irradiance respectively.
+The 6 m tall tower houses meteorological sensors for measuring ambient temperature, relative humidity, atmospheric pressure, wind speed & direction, rain fall and a state of-the-art data acquisition system.
+The solar sensors are traceable to World Radiation Centre/World Radiometric Reference (WRC/WRR) and the meteorological sensors are traceable to the World Meteorological Organization (WMO) respectively.
+The SRRA station is powered by solar energy for independent operation and has power autonomy for a week.
+A trigger switch is also part of the SRRA station to track the cleaning status of the station on a daily basis.

 One hundred and eleven (111) SRRA stations have been commissioned in the country in 29 States and 3 Union Territories (UT) during the period May 2011 to June 2014.
 The speciﬁcations of the sensors / instruments used in both the phases are identical, except for the inclusion of lightning arrestor and energy meter in the second phase of SRRA stations.
 Data collection sampling is 1 sec and basic data average is 1 minute.